-A breathalyser to check if you’re a secret smoker?
-You’re not likely to be asked to blow into such a device at a roadblock, but it certainly exists: it’s called a Smokerlyzer, and Health24 got their hands on one.
+You’re not likely to be asked to blow into such a device at a roadblock, but it certainly exists: it’s called a Smokerlyzer, and we got our hands on one.

 “Smokerlyzer” is a brand name for a device that measures the amount of toxic carbon monoxide (CO) gas in exhaled breath.
 The level indicates just how bad your smoking habit is: as you puff into it, the Smokerlyzer’s display flashes green (showing normal, negligible CO levels) typical of the exhalations of true non-smokers, but glows sickly yellow for occasional smokers and bright, disastrous red for smokers with a serious habit.